turbot/powerpipe-docs/docs/reference/cli/server.md

 # powerpipe server

-Run the Powerpipe server, including the dashbaord server and the API.
+Run the Powerpipe server, including the dashboard server and the API.
 Powerpipe server runs in the foreground; Press `Ctrl-C` to exit.

 ## Usage